-Representing the seriously injured in Connecticut and New York
+Knowledgeable Representation for the Seriously Injured in Connecticut and New York

-In Attorney Patrick J. Filan’s nearly 35 years of courtroom experience he has tried over 100 jury trials and has recovered over $100 Million in verdicts and settlements on behalf of his clients.
-Injured persons, insurance companies, and other attorneys have called on his legal expertise in handling complex and routine personal injury cases in Connecticut and New York.
+In attorney Patrick J. Filan’s more than four decades of courtroom experience, he has tried over 100 jury trials and has recovered over $100 million in verdicts and settlements on behalf of his clients.
+Injured persons, insurance companies, and other attorneys have called on his expertise and experience in handling complex and routine personal injury cases in Connecticut and New York.

 - Above the knee amputations